A flamboyant showcase of Rajasthani architecture and a firm favourite on tourist itineraries as the third corner of India’s ‘Golden ...

 Today we have a city tour of Mysore and visits to the island of Srirangapatnam and the Ranganathittu Bird Sanctuary.

 Today we drive west to Nagarhole National Park, once the Maharaja’s reserve forest turned national park in 1955.
 The park name, Nagarhole is derived from the Kannada word, naga meaning snake and hole meaning stream.
 True to its name Nagarhole is criss-crossed with serpentine streams.
 Covering gentle hills bordering Kerala, the area includes swampland, streams and tributaries, moist deciduous forest, stands of bamboo and valuable teak and rosewood trees.
-Spot Asian elephant, four horned antelope, flying squirrels and on occasion leopard and tiger.
-A jeep safari is offered on the afternoon of day 8.
-Day 9 - morning and afternoon safaris.
+Spot Asian elephant, four horned antelope, flying squirrels and on occasion leopard and tiger, on your jeep safari this afternoon.